Current Version: 2.12.0

 - Optional: Microsoft Visual C++ 2010 SP1 Redistributable Package (x86/x64) for MSVC builds only, if it complains about missing DLL files.

 - Optional: OpenSSL (Windows/Linux) to generate certificates for the hub.
-There are scripts available at the repository or at here for easily generate certificate files if necessary.
+For easy certificate generation there are scripts available in the release packages or from the project repository.

 ADCH++ does not work on Windows 9x/ME and is not supported on Windows 2000.